 It’s said that Kamukura’s founder started the chain with a soup he developed from his chef days.
 In all of its 30 years of operation, it has sought to have the same flavor in every store, leading it to adopt a soup sommelier system, where the soup’s flavor is maintained by a group of specialists.

 This bowl has a light tasting soup complimented with thick cabbage leaves, creating a perfect balance.
-This is complimented by eggs boiled in a custom-made sauce and chashu made from dry-aged pork belly on top, forming a flavor that has catapulted this bowl to the shop’s most popular.
+This is complemented by eggs boiled in a custom-made sauce and chashu made from dry-aged pork belly on top, forming a flavor that has catapulted this bowl to the shop’s most popular - and among the best ramen in Osaka.
 I highly recommend it if you’re not into heavy soups.

 The popular side dish karaage has been made to bring out the most of its chicken flavor.
 It goes well with ramen, and one can often see female diners sharing a dish.